rado84-github/case-scripts/README.md

 I no longer use separate bash scripts - one file for each task, which is why I deleted the repository named "convenience bash scripts".
 I moved to the so called "cases" which I'm gonna explain here how to create and use them.

+"Why cases?" - Because case files means less separate files for each task.
+If until now you have had zero-compression.sh, max-compression.sh, max-compression-w-password.sh, now you need just one file.
+I used to have 260 .sh scripts.
+Now, thanks to the cases, I've reduced that numer to just 67 script files.

 First, create an empty file to which (for your own convenience) you can give the .sh extension.
 For the following example and explanations I'm going to use file names and code from my own case scripts.
 But you can name them whatever you want.

 Secondly, at the first and second lines of that empty file put this: